bokub/brackets-gofmt/README.md

 * sudo ln -s /usr/local/go/bin/gofmt /usr/bin/gofmt

+If anyone has a better solution to this issue, please let me know!

 ### Why?
 Sometimes it's nice to be able to reformat your go files without having to save them first, drop to console, or